The effectiveness of MAE pre-pretraining for billion-scale pretraining: Experiments

 {\bf Zero-shot transfer.} Strong foundational models are expected to also have a good open world understanding of visual concepts.
 To equip our pretrained vision encoders with such capabilities, we utilize \lit~\cite{zhai2022lit}.
-We initialize the text encoder from a relatively small \xlmr Base~\cite{conneau2020unsupervised} model with 270M parameters. \cref{tab:zero_shot} shows the zero-shot transfer performance of our models on \inetOneKShort, and \foodShort.
-Our \vitTwoB attains 80.8\% accuracy on \inetOneKShort, outperforming a similarly sized \openclip model.
+We initialize the text encoder from an \xlmr Large~\cite{conneau2020unsupervised} model. \cref{tab:zero_shot} shows the zero-shot transfer performance of our models on \inetOneK, and \food.
+Our \vitTwoB attains 82.1\% accuracy on \inetOneKShort, outperforming a similarly sized \openclip model.
 Our results lag behind other works which pretrain on datasets such as \jftThreeB and ALIGN, highlighting the importance of the pretraining dataset for performance.
 This data-advantage is also observed in the finetuning results discussed in \cref{tab:image_classification}, where \jftThreeB provides best \inetOneKShort accuracy.
-On \food we attain the highest zero-shot transfer accuracy of 96.0\%.
+On \food we attain the highest zero-shot transfer accuracy of 96.2\%.
 The performance on the two datasets is not well correlated, further demonstrating the impact the pretraining dataset can have on a particular zero-shot task.

 {\bf Detection and segmentation.} Next, we evaluate models on detection and instance segmentation, on the \lvisShort~\cite{gupta2019lvis} (\cref{tab:detection_segmentation_lvis}) and \cocoShort~\cite{lin2014microsoft} datasets (\cref{tab:detection_segmentation_coco}).
 We use the Cascade Mask R-CNN framework~\cite{he2017maskrcnn}, with the \vitDet~\cite{li2022vitdet} architecture, and initialize the backbone with our pretrained models.
 For finetuning our models, we start with the hyperparameters from~\cite{li2022vitdet} and adapt them for our models, full details are in~\cref{app:transfer_details}.
 We also perform a system level comparison with other \sota works, but note that drawing meaningful conclusions out of this is difficult, on account of the multiple differences in the detection frameworks, model architectures, and datasets.